 We can see the bottleneck traffic jams immediately in congested cities with road repairs and holiday traffic.
 We don’t see so quickly the bottlenecks in our blood flow caused by deteriorating vascular health or the damage to the blood vessels themselves.
 Several factors create “traffic jams” inside the blood vessels: sludged blood, clots, clumped red blood cells, and endothelial dysfunction.
 In this blog, we examine some of the lifestyle factors that improve endothelial function and promote vascular health.

-	Endothelial dysfunction is characterized by higher vasoconstriction, reduced vasodilation, pro-clotting, and inflammatory activity.
+Vascular endothelial dysfunction is characterized by higher vasoconstriction, reduced vasodilation, pro-clotting, and inflammatory activity.
 To express it more succinctly, endothelial dysfunction promotes high blood pressure and inflammation inside the arteries and encourages undesirable clotting!1

 Understanding Vascular Health

 Vascular health is more than just good cholesterol, HDL, LDL, and triglycerides levels.
 Vascular endothelial cells compose the innermost lining of arteries.
 These cells make molecules and substances that open blood vessels up and improve blood flow.
 Vascular endothelial cells also make compounds that cause blood vessels to constrict and dilate.
 These endothelial cells respond to different physical and chemical stimuli.

 Inflammation fuels all stages of the development of atherosclerosis.
 Meat contains certain long-chain saturated fats that elevate LDL cholesterol and produce inappropriate inflammatory responses.2 Additionally, the consumption of long-chain saturated fats from meat reduces blood flow through the blood vessels.